rix0rrr/gcl/README.md

 External files can be included with the built-in `include()` function.
 The result of that expression is the result of parsing that file (which will be parsed as a tuple using the default environment).
+Relative filenames are resolved with respect to the _including_ file.

 Tuple composition